 The RTO must make an application for each trainer and assessor who will deliver the training.
-The Queensland health and safety representative (HSR) training trainer application (PDF, 120.61 KB) will show evidence that the trainer and assessor meet the requirements outlined in the Conditions.
+The Queensland health and safety representative (HSR) training trainer application (PDF, 0.12 MB) will show evidence that the trainer and assessor meet the requirements outlined in the Conditions.

 WHSQ will continue to work with RTOs that are approved to deliver HSR training throughout the lifecycle of the agreement.
 Inspectors will continue to audit and assess RTOs to ensure that HSRs receive the high quality training required to support a safe workplace.